 - On a clean surface, flatten the dough to a 1⁄2-inch-thick disk, then fold it over itself.
 Flatten and fold 4 additional times to form layers.
 Divide the dough into 2 equal pieces, about 15 ounces each.
 Shape each half into a disk, wrap them each in plastic, and refrigerate 6 hours or overnight.
 Pull the dough from the refrigerator 15–20 minutes before you are ready to roll it out.

 - Make the filling: Combine the plum slices, berries, sugar, vanilla, and salt in a large bowl and let stand for 30 minutes.
 Strain off the juices, sprinkle the fruit with cornstarch, and mix well to dissolve the starch.

-- Assemble the pie: Meanwhile, preheat your oven to 400°.
-Grease an 8-inch metal pie plate.
+- Assemble the pie: Meanwhile, preheat your oven to 400°F. Grease an 8-inch metal pie plate with butter.
 Dust your countertop with flour and roll one half of the pie dough into a 15-inch circle.
 Gently lift the crust and settle it into the pie plate, leaving any overhanging crust intact.
-Pour the fruit mixture into the crust and press it down carefully to fill evenly.
+Pour the fruit mixture into the crust and press it down carefully to fill.

-- Bake in the preheated oven for 20 minutes, then lower the temperature to 350° for 1 hour and 10–20 minutes, or until the juices are thickened and bubbly and the crust is evenly golden.
+- Bake in the preheated oven for 20 minutes, then lower the temperature to 350°F until the juices are thickened and bubbly and the crust is evenly golden, 1 hour and 10–20 minutes.
 If the outside edge begins to darken before the rest of the pie is finished, loosely cover the rim with aluminum foil for the remaining time.
 Let the pie cool completely, about 2 hours, before serving.